arcrozier/final-project/DESIGN.md

 ## Main
 This is the entry point for the program.
 Here, a new Bracket and Window object are generated, creating all the necessary conditions for Photo Bracket to be executed.
 Compile and run this file to use the Photo Bracket app.
+The developers chose to keep main simple for readability purposes.

 ## Window
 This is the class that handles all GUI-related tasks.
 This creates the window, responds to user